Tan'gun: Myth and interpretations

 In Korean mythology, Tan'gun's ancestry legend begins with his grandfather Hwanin, the "Lord of Heaven".
 Hwanin had a son, Hwanung, who yearned to live on the earth among the valleys and the mountains.
 Hwanin permitted Hwanung and 3,000 followers to descend onto Taebaeksan (written as Myohyang-san in samguk sagi, but now believed to be Paektu Mountain), where Hwanung founded Sinsi ("City of God").
 Along with his ministers of clouds, rain and wind, he instituted laws and moral codes and taught humans various arts, medicine, and agriculture.
 Legend attributes the development of acupuncture and moxibustion to Tan'gun.

 A tiger and a bear prayed to Hwanung that they might become human.
 Upon hearing their prayers, Hwanung gave them twenty cloves of garlic and a bundle of mugwort, ordering them to eat only this sacred food and remain out of the sunlight for 100 days.
 The tiger gave up after about twenty days and left the cave.
 However, the bear persevered and was transformed into a woman.
 The bear and the tiger are said to represent two tribes that sought the favor of the heavenly prince.

 The bear-woman, Ungnyeo, was grateful and made offerings to Hwanung.
 However, she lacked a husband, and soon became sad and prayed beneath a "divine birch" tree to be blessed with a child.
 Hwanung, moved by her prayers, took her for his wife and soon she gave birth to a son named Tan'gun Wang'gŏm.

 Tan'gun ascended to the throne, built the walled city of Asadal situated near Pyongyang (the location is disputed), and called the kingdom Joseon—referred to today as Gojoseon so as not to be confused with the later kingdom of Joseon that was established roughly 2000 years later.
 He then moved his capital to Asadal on Mount Paegak or Mount Gunghol.

 Tan'gun's biography reflected the interest of the people of Dangun Joseon (Gojoseon) at the time in establishing the legitimacy of the kingship of Gojoseon and the dignity of the country.
 The king of Gojoseon conducted a ritual in honor of his ancestral god every year.
 Soon, the myth of Tan'gun was the political ideology of the Gojoseon period, and the ritual had a function of political assembly.

-Dating
+Dates

 Emperor Tan'gun's rule is usually calculated to begin in 2333 BCE, based on the description of the Tongguk t'onggam (1485) contrary to the 40th year of the reign of the legendary Chinese Emperor Yao.
 Other sources vary somewhat, but also put it during Yao's reign (traditional dates: 2357 BC-2256 BC).
 The Samguk yusa states Tan'gun ascended to the throne in the 50th year of Yao's reign, while Annals of the Joseon Dynasty says the first year and Tongguk t'onggam says the 25th year.